 Via Negativa is a Slovenian experimental platform for contemporary performing arts.
 Focused on exploring different performative strategies and practices, the platform also organizes annual workshops.
 It was founded in 2002 and its concept is based on the simple elements on the stage as reinforcing the relationship between performer and spectator – with all the resulting perspectives, expectations, judgements, stereotypes, prejudices.
 Via Negativa’s portfolio includes theatre and dance pieces as well as lecture-performances, video works, radical body practices, gallery projects, books, etc.

 The project is supported by the City of Ljubljana and the Ministry of Culture and National Heritage of the Republic of Poland.

-The international programme of the festival for contemporary dance and performance “Antistatic” 2023 is organised by the “Brain Store Project” Foundation and “Nomad Dance Academy Bulgaria”, with the financial support of the Ministry of Culture, National Culture Fund under the “Program for Recovery and Development of Private Cultural Organizations”, Goethe-Institut Bulgaria, Sofia Municipality – Calendar of Cultural Events and Polish Institute in Sofia, and in partnership with RCCA “Topocentrala” and “Derida” Stage.
+The international programme of the festival for contemporary dance and performance “Antistatic” 2023 is organised by the “Brain Store Project” Foundation and “Nomad Dance Academy Bulgaria”, with the financial support of the Ministry of Culture, National Culture Fund under the “Program for Recovery and Development of Private Cultural Organizations”, Goethe-Institut Bulgarien, Sofia Municipality – Calendar of Cultural Events and Polish Institute in Sofia, and in partnership with RCCA “Topocentrala” and “Derida” Stage.